davebshow/gizmo/docs/index.md

-# gizmo 0.1.7
+# gizmo 0.1.8

-**API BREAKING CHANGES HAVE OCCURRED BETWEEN 0.1.4 AND 0.1.5 - AsyncGremlinClient.send_receive is now AsyncGremlinClient.submit**
+**API BREAKING CHANGES HAVE OCCURRED BETWEEN 0.1.7 AND 0.1.8 - See below

 **gizmo** is a **Python 3** driver for the the [TP3 Gremlin Server](http://www.tinkerpop.com/docs/3.0.0.M7/#gremlin-server).
 This module is built on [asyncio](https://docs.python.org/3/library/asyncio.html) and [websockets](http://aaugustin.github.io/websockets/). **gizmo** is currently in **alpha** mode, but all major functionality has test coverage.